Using the chat feature, you can instant message with an individual colleague or a group of colleagues.

 The Start Chat window opens.

-- In the To: field, type the name of an additional person you’d like to add to the group chat and select them when they appear in the search results.
-Repeat this step until all participants appear in the To: field.
+4. In the Add More field, type the name of an additional person you’d like to add to the group chat and select them when they appear in the search results.
+Repeat this step until all participants appear in the Add More field.
 Alternatively, you may select among your more recent contacts in the Recent Contacts list displayed.

 You can start chatting with the group in the same way you do with an individual chat.